Signs You are Enabling A Person to Be An Addict

 Enabling an addict can become a serious problem very fast.
 Breaking the cycle of enabling behaviors can help the addict see the consequences of their actions while helping them learn that their actions affect more than only themselves.
 Here are a few examples of learning how to stop the enabling process.

-Take action now stop enabling behaviors to get your loved one the help they need
+Take action now.
+Stop enabling behaviors and get your loved one the help they need.

 1-800-513-5423